HaroonkhanAm/Pandas-Tutorial/README.md

 * what is Series & DataFrame and how to create Series and DataFrames using various methods in Pandas.
 * How to change and  access the elements in Pandas Series and DataFrames.
 * Handling missing values in Series and DataFrame.
-* How to extract, filter and transform datainto a DataFrame and
+* How to extract, filter and transform data into a DataFrame
 * calculate statistics and create visualizations of Data
 * Using of Different methods and attributes which can helps us in data manipulation and analysis